erckert/bindNode24/README.md

 # bindNode24
 Implementation is heavily based on the works of Littmann, et al. with [bindEmbed21DL](https://github.com/Rostlab/bindPredict/blob/master/bindEmbed21DL.py) [1].
-The implementation of bindNode24 builds on top of bindNode23 [2], a method to predict whether a residue in a protein is binding to metal ions, nucleic acids (DNA or RNA), or small molecules that has been developed by Franz Birkeneder under my supervision.
-For the Graph Neural Net method, bindNode24 uses ProtT5 embeddings [3] as input to a 2-layer GNN.
+The implementation of bindNode24 builds on top of bindNode23 [2], a method to predict whether a residue in a protein is binding to metal ions, nucleic acids (DNA or RNA), or small molecules that has been developed by Franz Birkeneder under my supervision. bindNode24 uses ProtT5 embeddings [3] as input to a 2-layer GNN.

 ## Table of Contents